holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/04_hexadecimal/lesson_plan.md

 ## Essential Questions

-- How can hexadecimal be used to efficiently represent bytes of information?
+- How can hex be used to efficiently represent information stored in a computer?

 ## Lesson Plan

 In this class, students will be given a worksheet that will lead them towards understanding the power of hexadecimal.
-It will culminate with them being prepared to take a quiz on decimal/binary/hex at the beginning of next class.
+It will culminate with them being prepared to articulate why hex is so commonly seen w/ computers.

 ### Setup